Frequently asked questions

 • Secure online Credit Card payment with Visa or Mastercard

-• Direct Deposit to our Bank of New Zealand account
+• Direct Deposit to our Bank of New Zealand account.
+The details are emailed to you after you order.

 Is it safe to use my Credit Card on your site?